philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 PCA: sbatch pcangsd_pca.sbatch <directory where your Beagle file is stored>

 Output: ".cov" matrix is used to generate a PCA plot in the pca.R script.
+Output for all SNPs: angsd_notrans_snps_pca.cov
+Ouput for neutral SNPs: angsd_allpop_neutral_pca.cov

 Admixture: sbatch pcangsd_admix.sbatch <directory where your Beagle file is stored>

 Output: ".Q" files for K=2-5 are used to generate admixture plots in the admixture.R script.
+Output for all SNPs and K=2: angsd_admix_notrans.admix.2.Q Output for neutral SNPs and K=2: angsd_allpop_neutral_default.admix.2.Q

 ## Get genotype likelihoods, site allele frequencies, and minor allele frequecies for each population.